Peregrine

 An original strategy for increasing the Peregrine population was developed in USA in 1988.
 Eggs were collected from wild nests at the early stages of incubation and replaced with similar-coloured plastic copies.
 The chicks were hatched in artificial incubators and, at three weeks old, returned to the nests at a convenient opportunity.
 In this way, the natural losses during the incubation period were avoided.
 However, this strategy could only be implemented in the regions where at least a small population remained.
 In the areas where the species had disappeared, artificially bred fledglings were deposited in cages on high ground out of sight of human settlement, and fed for several days through special 'sleeves'.
 Gradually, the birds were tempted out of the cages by food that was placed close by and still moving, and soon left to their own instincts.
 In this way, nearly five thousand young were released into the wild since 1978.
 In the vast regions east of Mississippi, where up to 1975 the Peregrine population had disappeared, more than a hundred nesting pairs were observed after two decades of the restoration project.
 The programme, which had cost over 30 million US dollars, was crowned with success after the Peregrine was taken off the register of species under threat of extinction.
 Now, there is widespread effort in the European countries to artificially breed a hybrid of the Peregrine and the Gyrfalcon, as it would be the most suited to the demands of hunting in varied landscapes and climates.

-an original system of selective
+developed an original system of selective breeding, with superb results. |

 Such beneficial strategies can supply the annual demand for birds of prey in excellent condition, which will not be taken from the wild, endangered during the long-distance transportation, or maimed by inexpert tactics of smugglers or at the cruel hands of poachers.

-The artificially bred birds could be lawfully sold to any falconer possessing an adequate qualification and wishing to hunt with a bird of prey, who would be able to take them into any country.
+wishing to hunt with a bird of prey, who would be able to take

-(C) Ukrainian magazine"Naturalist"
+(C) Ukrainian